the compier

 Motherboard — Gigabyte B550 AORUS PRO AC

 Nothing much to say here that you couldn't get from the product page on Newegg.
-Plenty of I/O and has yet to cause any problems with operation.
+Plenty of external I/O, though internal I/O has proven limited, and has yet to cause any problems with operation.
 I chose it partly for the included wireless functionality, which now mostly gets used for my bluetooth Xbox controller ever since I upgraded to a wired connection.

 RAM — G.Skill Ripjaws V 2x16GB DDR4-3600 CL18